Planning a Wedding in Joshua Tree National Park

-In most of the areas in the park where you can get married you can have a maximum of 30 people.
+The different areas in the park where you can get married all have restrictions on the number of people you can bring with you.
 This number includes your photographer, filmmaker and any other vendors as well as guests.

 If you have a bigger guest list, you can reserve the Indian Cove Amphitheater for up to 100 people.
 You will need to pay a $200 facility fee (in addition to your permit fees), and if you have more than 50 people, you’ll need to pay for a Park Monitor to be present.
 This costs an additional $50 per hour.